 Department of Music - Graduate Admissions

 La Jolla, CA 92093-0099

-** Please DO NOT submit duplicate scores and audio files via online upload and regular mail; all portfolio materials should be sent through our online submission tool and only MP3 those files bigger than 10MB should be mailed to the Dept. of Music. **
+** Please DO NOT submit duplicate scores via online upload and regular mail; all portfolio materials should be sent through our online submission tool and only files larger than 10MB should be mailed to the Dept. of Music. **

 If at any time you have questions about the application process or the materials you should submit, please contact our Graduate Coordinator at email@example.com.